Chamber Music at Sewanee

 Performing in a chamber music ensemble develops leadership skills, fosters collaboration, improves intonation, blend, and balance, and promotes high-level musical thinking.
-Often times, students busy in school program are unable to devote the time necessary for truly in-depth study of chamber music often does more to shape the musical lives of our students than any other experience.
+Often times, students busy in school program are unable to devote the time necessary for truly in-depth study of chamber music.
 It is in the intense laboratory of the chamber ensemble that students become mature musicians, integrating their individual part and their own musical personality into a unified whole.
-From duos to small chamber orchestras, string quartets and wind quintets, the unique skills developed through chamber music carry through to every other aspect of a students performance.
+From duos to string ensembles, wind quintets, string quartets, brass ensembles and percussion groups, the unique skills developed through chamber music carry through to every other aspect of a students performance.